Pumpkin Overnight Oats – This Pumpkin Spice Overnight Oats recipe tastes like pumpkin pie and makes your mornings magical. (Gluten-Free, Vegan)

 I’m allll about the overnight oats recipes around here.

-I LOVE this cozy breakfast.
+I LOVE this cozy meal prep breakfast.
 It channels everything I love about pumpkin spice and pumpkin pie into one delicious breakfast I feel great about enjoying all season long.

-You only need a few simple ingredients to get started, too!
+You only need a few simple ingredients to get started on these healthy pumpkin overnight oats!
 Let’s take a look…

 HERE’S WHAT GOES INTO MY PUMPKIN OVERNIGHT OATS RECIPE: